Why am I doing this?

 Soon I teamed up with Anthony Mace, an accomplished designer and researcher who had worked at Flow Interactive, a company I’d regularly engaged with at the BBC.
 We discovered we had a similar approach to work, including a rigorous research-led approach to interaction design, a determinism to create exceptional products but also a desire for a monthly canoe Tuesday exploring the rivers of the South West whilst opining on projects and design.

 We formalised our collaboration as Mace & Menter and quickly found ourselves working with some great clients.
 Over the last few years we’ve been honing our services and process and the company has continued to grow.
-We’ve reached a level of maturity where we are proud to have worked on products used by millions of people around the World.
+We’ve reached a level of maturity where we we have a team of specialists and are proud to have worked on products used by millions of people around the World.

 Highlights to date include: